IACR/latex-submit/README.md

 version is created when the author uploads their response to the copy editor.

+A bit more about these states:
+* PENDING - the author has uploaded a paper, but they are presented with warnings and errors.
+The author can repeatedly upload while in this state in order to correct warnings and errors.
+If a paper has only warnings, then they can present it for copyedit, which changes the state to SUBMITTED.
+At this point the author can no longer upload their candidate version because it is in the hands of the copy editor.
+* SUBMITTED - in this state, a copy editor has not been assigned yet.
+The author may not upload another version.
+* EDIT_PENDING - a copy editor has been assigned, and any copy editor may submit suggested changes.
+When the assigned copy editor is satisfied, they change the state to EDIT_FINISHED.
+This causes the author to be notified, and they have to respond to each requested or suggested change.
+  Once they do this, the author can upload their final version.
+They may do this multiple times until they are satisfied that they responded to each requested or suggested change.
+At that point they set the state to FINAL_SUBMITTED - At that point they may not upload another final version, because it's in the hands of the copy editor.
+* FINAL_SUBMITTED - the copy editor can look at the differences between the candidate version and the final version to verify that they responded to each discussion point.
+At this point the copy editor can accept the changes and move it to the COPY_EDIT_ACCEPTED state, or else the copy editor can request further changes, setting it to EDIT_REVISED.
+The copy editor gets a chance to add more requested changes, and once they are satisfied the author gets notified and can inspect the new requested changes and upload another final version.
+* EDIT_REVISED - putting it in this state replaces the candidate version by the final version
+  In the latter
+  case the copy editor gets a chance to add more

+The transitions take place as follows:

+* PENDING -> EDIT_PENDING by a form submitted to `home_bp.compile_for_copyedit`.
+We
+  currently bypass the state SUBMITTED and let copy editors claim ownership rather than assigning one.
+* EDIT_PENDING -> EDIT_FINISHED by a form submitted from `admin_bp.copyedit` to
+  `admin_bp.finish_copyedit`.
+The author is notified to view it at `home_bp.copyedit`.
+* EDIT_FINISHED -> FINAL_SUBMITTED by a form from
+  `home_bp.copyedit` -> `home_bp.show_submit_version` -> `home_bp.submit_version`.
+* FINAL_SUBMITTED -> COPY_EDIT_ACCEPT is a form from `admin_bp.copyedit` submitted to
+  `admin_bp.approve_final`.
+* FINAL_SUBMITTED -> EDIT_REVISED is a form from `admin_bp.copyedit` submitted to
+  `admin_bp.request_more_changes`.
+This replaces the candidate version by the final version and compiles it for copy editing.
+* COPY_EDIT_ACCEPT -> EDIT_REVISED is a form from `admin_bp.final_review` submitted to
+  `admin_bp.request_more_changes`.

 After one round of copy editing, we hope that the `final` version fulfills all of the required changes from the copy editor, but if they find new problems or if the author hasn't corrected serious problems,